-Price discovery: futures markets are a one-stop shop for sellers and buyers (i.e. supply and demand meet) for several asset classes such as commodity.
+Price discovery: futures markets are a one-stop-shop for sellers and buyers (i.e. supply and demand meet) for several asset classes, such as commodities.
 For example, the price of oil can be determined in relation to real-time demand on futures markets rather than through local interaction at a gas station.

 The expiration date of a futures contract is the last day of trading activities for that particular contract.
 After that, trading is halted and the contracts are settled.
 There are two main mechanisms for futures contracts settlement:

 Physical settlement: the underlying asset is exchanged between the two parties that agreed on a contract at a predefined price.
 The party that was short (sold) has the obligation to deliver the asset to the party that was long (bought).

 Cash settlement: the underlying asset is not exchanged directly.
 Instead, one party pays the other an amount that reflects the current asset value.
 One typical example of a cash-settled futures contracts is an oil futures contract, where cash is exchanged rather than oil barrels as it would be fairly complicated to physically trade thousands of barrels.